 Access a range of datasets and data tools to further your sea ice age research.

-NASA’s Earth observation datasets include sea ice characteristics, thickness, and concentration measurements.
+NASA’s datasets include measurements of the characteristics, thickness, and concentration of sea ice.
 These data help scientists better understand polar ecosystems, the effects of climate change, and risks to Arctic shipping.

 Join Our Community of NASA Data Users